helium/HIP/0061-poc-witness-ip-check.md

 *"irregular" can be changed to "redundant" or "suspicious".*

 # Drawbacks
 [drawbacks]: #drawbacks

 Despite all precautions introduced with the irregular status balancing mechanic, and despite the fact that solutions exist for affected miners (changing IP, changing location, adding new hotspots), it is still technically possible that some legit hotspots witnessing each other and sharing the same IP might have no solution to fix or balance their irregular status.
 Preventing people from cheating the system at the cost of a few honest isolated miners losing their rewards might be considered unfair by some.
+Additionally, some people (namely in the US) feel obligated to use a VPN in order to hide their mining activity from their internet provider.
+Some internet providers forbid the use of their connection for business-related purposes.
+Hotspot owners affected by this might need to find alternative solutions, like changing their internet provider, upgrading to a plan allowing business-related usage, or checking their local law to ensure that mining HNT does not fall in the business category.

 # Rationale and Alternatives
 [alternatives]: #rationale-and-alternatives